 I would like to share some simple practical ideas that you may desire to pray about and possibly try out.

-In my opinion you conquered the change over from communism to freedom.
+In my opinion you conquered the change over from a restrictive regime to freedom.

 I congratulate you!!!

-But now a whole new world has evolved in the last 15 years that few of us even know about and even fewer can relate too.
+But now a whole new world has evolved in the last 10 years that few of us even know about and even fewer can relate too.